Micha Wald

 Micha Wald (born 1974) is a Belgian film director and screenwriter.
 His short film Alice and I (2004) received the Joseph Plateau Award for Best Short Film at the 17th Joseph Plateau Awards.
 Wald made his feature-length debut in 2007 with In the Arms of My Enemy (Voleurs de chevaux), which premiered at the 2007 Cannes Film Festival and earned him a nomination for the Caméra d'Or.

 Wald next wrote and directed the film Simon Konianski (2009), starring Jonathan Zaccaï.
 The film had its world premiere at the 2009 Festival Paris Cinéma.

+In 2024 he produced A Survivor's Tale, a dramatization of the story of Marguerite de La Rocque.